The Franklin family shares their story of living on a family compound on rural acreage in Hilliard, Florida.

 HILLIARD, Florida--When Suzanne Franklin takes a walk down her road, she’s rarely alone for long.

 Her brother may give her a holler, or one of his kids will come roaring up alongside her on an ATV.
 Her daughter and granddaughter may step in and join the walk, and best of all her 78-year-old mama will insist she stop for a chat when she comes her way.

 That’s the beauty of living on a multi-family compound, and on this piece of heaven, it’s all family.

 Suzanne grew up a city girl in Jacksonville, Florida, about 30 minutes south of her home today.
 But when her father decided to buy some land for a farm in Nassau County, FL, the whole family followed.
 (Rethink:Rural's parent company, Raydient Places + Properties, owns and sells acreage in the same general area.
-Learn more about available land in Nassau County here.)
+Explore available Nassau County land.)

 “Our daughter and her husband live just across the hay field, my older brother and his wife live here, my mom lives just down the road and my youngest brother lives next door to her.
 So it’s a family affair,” Suzanne says.

 Altogether, the family owns about 500 acres in this charming country community, and they hope this land is their family’s for generations to come.

 While her home with her husband Ken, her high school sweetheart, is on just over an acre and a half of land, the Franklins -- and all of the family -- enjoy the benefit of access to all 500 acres.
 Ken uses one portion of the land as his own personal gun range.
 The children have trails for their ATVs, golf carts and Gators.
 Suzanne’s brother raises livestock and grows hay on the land, and her mother maintains a huge garden the whole family benefits from.